Home-made Baked Beans

 That's it.
 A very easy recipe and well worth making if you and your family love baked beans.

-And now I am very happy that my pantry is additive free!
+And now I am very happy that my pantry is totally additive free!